ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 other connections won't fail, they'll just block until they can run.
 At the time of writing, I wasn't able to reproduce this behaviour but if you see weird things happening, this is something to investigate.

-## Pseudo code for edit strategy
-if 'item is queued for ID'
-  we need to modify the queued item somehow else queue up our item

-if 'is local only'
-  edit: changes need to result in a 'new' action
-  delete: just delete the record (unless processing) else leave record as 'new' or 'edit'

-if 'is processing queued item' we can only act on the blocked placeholder else we can act on the queued item

-if 'is existing blocked action'
-  edit: merge with existing
-  delete: replace with delete action else set value to our action

 ## Getting photos from the user